ArcadeMode/TypeShim/README.md

 <h1 align=center tabindex=-1>TypeShim - Typesafe .NET ↔︎ TypeScript interop</h1>
 <p align=center tabindex=-1>
-  <i>Your .NET classes, transparently accessible from TypeScript</i>
+  <i>Your .NET classes, running on Wasm, accessible from TypeScript</i>
 </p>

 ## Why TypeShim
 TypeShim brings your classes over the .NET ↔︎ JavaScript interop boundary and back.
-TypeScript interfaces brought to life by generated interop invocations grant you access to instance members of your .NET classes, seamlessly, from TypeScript.
+Breathing life into a TypeScript copy of your classes through generated interop on both the C# and TypeScript side.
+Bottom line, you get seamless access to your .NET class instances from TypeScript.

+The [JSImport/JSExport API](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0), the backbone of [.NET Webassembly applications](https://github.com/dotnet/runtime/blob/74cf618d63c3d092eb91a9bb00ba8152cc2dfc76/src/mono/wasm/features.md), is not very ergonomic with lacking type information and exclusively static methods to export to JS.
+You need to learn about type limitations, how to marshall certain types, and frankly, you just wanted to run your C# code in the browser..

+Enter: _TypeShim_.
+No hassle, just straight into the good stuff with generated C# interop ánd TypeScript classes that look and behave _just_ like your C# classes.
+Drop a `[TSExport]` on your C# class, build and _voilà_ a typescript class you can interact with.
+Get a class instance from the dotnet runtime and use its methods and properties, just like you wanted.

-The [JSImport/JSExport API](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0) lacks type information and instance member access, on top of that its not very ergonomic.
-These limitations were what gave rise to TypeShim.
-Fully automated construction of your Wasm interop facade, with a matching TypeScript library to boot.
+> Fully automated construction of your Wasm interop facade and a matching TypeScript library to boot.

-Excited?
+### Getting started
  It only takes [one command to install](#installing) in your project!
-<sub>and maybe one or two [project settings](#configuration)</sub>
+<sub>and maybe one or two [project settings](#configuration).</sub>

-## At a glance
+## Features at a glance
 - Generated JSExport interop code with matching TypeScript shims.
+    - Tested for correctness
     - Snappy, you'll hardly notice TypeShim being there.
-    - Tested for correctness
 - [Enriched type marshalling](#enriched-type-support)
     - _your_ classes accessible from TypeScript.
     - Type-safety across the interop boundary.